tamaskis/c2d_euler-MATLAB/README.md

 ## Examples and Additional Documentation

    -  See "EXAMPLES.mlx" or the "Examples" tab on the File Exchange page for examples.
-   -  See "DOCUMENTATION.pdf" for additional documentation.
+   -  See "DOCUMENTATION.pdf" (included with download, also available at https://github.com/tamaskis/c2d_euler-MATLAB/blob/main/DOCUMENTATION.pdf) for additional documentation.